 Was this proof that time outs work?
 The answer depends on how we define success; on what we’re trying to achieve as parents.

+Do we want to train our children to be blindly obedient?
 What do we trade when we prioritise obedience over our children’s needs, mistakes or messy emotions?

-Out of respect for social etiquette, I’ve repeatedly bitten my lip as I’ve observed young children being threatened by or subjected to time outs.
+Out of respect for social etiquette, I’ve bitten my lip many times as I’ve observed young children being threatened by or subjected to time outs.

 These stories break my heart because the culturally encouraged habit of time out sabotages parents who have nothing but the best of intentions.

-But, as science-based evidence accumulates and modern day experts in child psychology are unanimously against punishments such as time outs, we owe it to our children to dig a little deeper, to improve our understanding and have the courage to challenge mainstream parenting dogma.
+But, as science-based evidence accumulates and modern-day experts in child psychology are unanimously against punishments such as time outs, we owe it to our children to dig a little deeper, to improve our understanding, and have the courage to challenge mainstream parenting dogma.

 So, as my son happily plays with his friend, I contemplate why my parenting choices deviate so significantly to conventional approaches.
-After all, from a social perspective it would be much easier to follow the crowd.
+After all, from a social perspective, it would be much easier to follow the crowd.
 But, when we know better we can make different choices.
 So, here are half a dozen reasons time out will simply never be an option for our family.